Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

-\textbf{Learning Approaches.} We employ mainstream backbones pre-trained with SL and SSL on ImageNet-1K (\ie, \textbf{\textit{SL-1K}} and \textbf{\textit{SSL-1K}}) to evaluate the impact of learning approaches in FFD.
-As shown in Table~\ref{tab:backbones}, \textbf{\textit{SL-1K}} achieves substantially better FFD performance than unpre-trained backbones, demonstrating the indispensability of pre-trained backbones.
-Furthermore, we use ResNet-50 and ViT-B, commonly used in SSL, as the backbone network architectures.
+Moreover, we employ ResNet-50 and ViT-B as backbone architectures to evaluate the impact of pre-training with different SSL methods.
 The comparison results in \textbf{\textit{3.1}} and \textbf{\textit{3.2}} of Table~\ref{tab:backbones} indicate that SSL gradually surpasses SL in FFD performance with the improvement of pre-training methods, such as the momentum encoder/contrast in CL equipped in SimSiam, SimCLR, and MoCo, and the MIM pretext task equipped in MAE, BEiT, and ConMIM.
-This trend is consistent with their performance on downstream ImageNet tasks, proving that appropriate learning approaches are also crucial for FFD.
+The results of \textbf{\textit{SSL-1K}} highlight the effectiveness of introducing SSL pre-training backbones and the necessity of exploring image feature representation approaches tailored for FFD.

 \textbf{Network Architectures.} We then evaluate the effect of different network architectures, which serve as the backbone's infrastructure.
-The comparison results in \textbf{\textit{SSL-1K}} of Table~\ref{tab:backbones} show that the size of the network parameters under the same architecture has little impact on FFD performance.
-Meanwhile, ViT substantially outperforms ResNet under SSL, \eg, MoCo v3 with ViT-B surpasses ResNet-50 by $3.77$\% on average AUC across three cross-datasets.
+The comparison results in \textbf{\textit{SL-1K}} of Table~\ref{tab:backbones} show that the size of the network parameters under the same architecture has little impact on FFD performance.
+Meanwhile, ViT significantly outperforms ResNet in \textbf{\textit{SSL-1K}}, \eg, MoCo v3 with ViT-B surpasses ResNet-50 by $3.77$\% on average AUC across three cross-datasets.
 Thus, an excellent network architecture combined with an appropriate learning approach will significantly promote the backbone's baseline performance in FFD.

+\textbf{Pre-training Datasets.} We construct a large-scale real-face dataset to pre-train backbones, aiming to enhance their ability to represent facial features by alleviating the gap between nature images and facial images.
+We choose pre-training methods of MoCo v3, MAE, and BEiT v2, which are prominent in CL and MIM for single-modal pre-training and also perform excellently in FFD.
+We did not use BEiT v3 because its pre-training requires an image-text dataset.